bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

 * Wires for bottom bubble above wires for top bubble.
 Happens in Chrome now.
 * PT Sans Italic is small?

+# Brainless JS tasks
+* Change all mapStateToProps to spread in body
+* Make placeholder selectors for all props
+* Change all mapStateToProps to grab from selectors
+* Ensure all selectors only grab their own value from store, any other value must come from another selector

+# Brainless CSS tasks
+* Top level components import own styles
+* Child components also import own styles

 # Easy reduction tasks
 * Internal stylesheet fixes
-* Top level components import own styles
-    * Child components also import own styles
 * Simplify Anchor for social media anchors
 * Listeners and Main components know to render themselves
 * Mount, responsive, proscenium, and theatre values can just be aggregate selectors.
 Basically, get rid of everything in window that's not the window width and height.
 Replace in map state to props first.
 * Also transient store.
-* Also, all the listeners.
+* Also, the listeners.
-* Also, all the dispatchers.
+* Also, the dispatchers?
 * Move Carousel to top level of Root

 # Ongoing Gatsby tasks